GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/getdata.rst

    :scale: 20%
    :align: right

-For this tutorial, we have already provided you with the data you will, even some necessary pre-reduced data (see installation chapter and the last section.)
+We have already provided you with the data you will need to complete this tutorial, even some necessary pre-reduced data.

-However, for you own program, you will have to collect your data yourself.
+(See the last section of installation chapter, :ref:`install-data-label`.)

-Here is a little primer on how to do that.
+For you own program, you will have to collect your data yourself, so here is a little primer on how to do that.

 Searching the archive
 =====================
 The primary search criterium is your program ID.
-Just typing that in the ``Program ID`` box will return everything that was in your Phase 2 that was observed.
+Just typing that in the ``Program ID`` box will return everything that was in your Phase 2 and that was observed.

-Then you can refine your search to focus on specific targets and observation sequence.
+Then you can refine your search to focus on specific targets and observation sequences.

 Raw biases
 ----------

 We start by refining the search with the date of the observation and the ``Obs.
-Class``, or observation class.
+Class``, or "observation class".
 Setting the ``Obs.
 Class`` to ``science`` returns the on-target observations only, none of the calibrations that were part of the sequence.
 We will get those later.
 For now, we want to find the raw biases associated with the science observations specifically.